 Spelling and grammar aren’t top of mind when you are busily tapping out the words for your new novel or article.

 But when you finish writing, always be on the lookout for homonyms that occur in your text.

-But there are so many more that you can miss when you are proofreading or editing.
+But there are so many more you can miss while proofreading or editing.